 The key minerals which make molasses healthy for people can be beneficial for plants as well.
 For instance, calcium and potassium play an important role during a plant’s budding and flowering stages.
 What makes it even better is the fact that molasses can act as a natural “chelating” agent, thereby binding nutrients so they can be absorbed by the plants.

-When molasses are combined with organic fertilizers, you can create food that is used by the healthy microbes found in the soil.
-The higher the number of healthy microbes, the healthier your plants will get.
+When molasses are combined with organic fertilizers, you can create food that is used by the healthy microbes found in the

 Benefits of Using Molasses on Plants